-Paysend provides a fast, straightforward and hassle-free new way to send money to your loved ones in 100+ countries.
+Paysend provides a fast, straightforward and hassle-free new way to send money internationally to your loved ones in 100+ countries.

 With an existing customer base of over 4 million customers, Paysend is an excellent method to move money across borders.

-But, is it any good for you?
+But, is it any good for you with so many other money transfer options available in 2023?

 That’s exactly what I will help you find out in this detailed Paysend review so you can make an informed decision if Paysend suits your needs.